Holomorphic immersions of bi-disks into $9$ dimensional real hypersurfaces with Levi signature $(2, 2)$

 corresponding to the Levi form written in the adapted co-frame.
 Using $\omega^{3}=\alpha^{3}-{\sf P}\alpha^{1}-{\sf Q}\alpha^{2}$ and $\omega^{4}=\alpha^{4}-{\sf R}\alpha^{1}-{\sf S}\alpha^{2}$, an application of the Poincar\'{e} exterior differentiation yields

 with

 Then $\tau$ is given by

-Using the relations \eqref{Chern-Moser-phi}, it can be easily seen that \begin{Proposition} The matrix of 1-forms $\tau$ is skew-hermitian. \end{Proposition} When the two conditions on the torsions are met, the pullback of $\tau$ vanish on the bi-disk.
+Using relations \eqref{Chern-Moser-phi}, we have the following: \begin{Proposition} The matrix of 1-forms $\tau$ is skew-hermitian. \end{Proposition} When the two conditions on the torsions are met, the pullback of $\tau$ vanishes on the bi-disk.
 Therefore, the Pfaffian system may be expanded to include the coefficients ${\sf \check{M}}_{\sf ij}$:

 To calculate $d\tau$ modulo $\mathcal{J}_{+}$, it suffices to do so for

 After a lengthy calculation, the following expressions are obtained modulo $\mathcal{I}+\langle\tau\rangle$:

 Using the formulae for raising and lowering indices,